The Dichotomy in the Nuclear and Host Galaxy Properties of High-redshift Quasars: Method

 \textsc{GalfitS} allows the user the option to set up priors during the posterior sampling process to avoid unphysical solutions.
 Previous studies have encountered major major challenges when decomposing AGNs to derive the physical properties of their host galaxies.
 When the AGN light---described by the PSF---overshines the host galaxy, it can bias the solution toward an unphysically small effective radius ($R_e$) for the \sersic\ profile \citep{Stone2024ApJ} of the host.
 Moreover, the limited number of available filters (e.g., only two for the SHELLQs quasars and three for the EIGER and ASPIRE AGNs) hampers adequate sampling of the host galaxy SED.
 This, in turn, results in significant degeneracy among the SED parameters, particularly the SFH, metallicity, and dust extinction \citep{Conroy2013ARAA}. \textsc{GalfitS} addresses these challenges by incorporating astrophysical priors during the fitting process, as follows.

-First, to prevent the galaxy model from becoming arbitrarily compact, we assume that AGN host galaxies occupy a similar region of parameter space in the stellar mass--size plane as inactive galaxies at comparable redshifts.
+First, to prevent the galaxy model from becoming artificially compact, we adopt a weak prior that AGN host galaxies occupy a similar region of parameter space in the stellar mass--size plane as mass-matched inactive galaxies at comparable redshifts.
+This assumption is empirically supported out to $z\lesssim 3.5$, where X-ray--selected AGN hosts are found to follow a mass--size relation broadly similar to that of star-forming and quiescent galaxies \citep{Rosario2015AA,Zhuang2024ApJ}.
 During posterior sampling, we impose the stellar mass-size relation (MSR) as a prior to constrain the effective radius of the \sersic\ component according to

-Here, we adopt a slope of $\alpha = 0.22$ derived from JWST imaging analyses of high-redshift star-forming galaxies \citep{Allen2024arXiv}, which remains approximately constant for $3 \lesssim z \lesssim 7$.
-Consistent with previous results \citep{vanderWel2014ApJ}, the zero point varies with redshift as $\log \, A = -0.81\log\, (1+z)+0.95$ \citep{Allen2024arXiv}.
+Here, we adopt a slope of $\alpha = 0.22$ derived from JWST imaging analyses of high-redshift star-forming galaxies \citep{Allen2025AA}, which remains approximately constant for $3 \lesssim z \lesssim 7$.
+Consistent with previous results \citep{vanderWel2014ApJ}, the zero point varies with redshift as $\log \, A = -0.81\log\, (1+z)+0.95$ \citep{Allen2025AA}.
 For the luminous quasar sample at $6 \lesssim z \lesssim 7$, we adopt $\log \, A = 0.23$ based on their median redshift; for the less luminosity A-BHAE AGNs, we use $\log \, A = 0.35$ to reflect their lower redshifts.
 An intrinsic scatter of $\sigma = 0.2$~dex is assumed for both.
 In practice, as illustrated in Figure~\ref{fig:msr}, this implies that during sampling $R_e$ is drawn from a normal distribution with a median value of $\log \, A + \alpha\left[\log \, \left(\frac{M_\ast}{M_\odot}\right)-10.7\right]$ and a width given by $\sigma$.